 Scala Ad Caelum Chess Room

-Again, another room that is never seen outside of pre-rendered cutscenes.
-There's a lot of unseen details present!
+Again, another room that is never seen outside of prerendered cutscenes.
+There's a lot that's unseen!

 ex_28, ex_30, ex_32, ex_36 and ex_40 contain areas that are of a basic white platform in a black background.
-Judging from the level order, those were likely intended to be Battlegates intended for Monstropolis, Arendelle, The Caribbean and likely the Keyblade Graveyard.
+Judging from the level order, these were intended to be Battlegates intended for Monstropolis, Arendelle, The Caribbean, and the Keyblade Graveyard.

-Loading the map contains an odd message in Japanese that translates to "You are not the true Keyblade welder".
-In Re Mind, that space would filled in for the Shibuya map.
+Loading the map contains an odd message in Japanese that translates to "You are not the true Keyblade wielder".
+In Re Mind, this map was replaced with the Shibuya map.

 Unused Music Part

 The song that plays during The New Seven Hearts cutscene contains one minute worth of unused audio that isn't normally heard.